17-year-old kills sixth grader, wounds five others in Iowa school shooting, police say

 Three gunshot victims were being treated at Iowa Methodist Medical Center in Des Moines, a spokesperson said.
 Others were taken to a second hospital, a spokesperson for MercyOne Des Moines Medical Center confirmed.

-Mortvedt said one person was in critical condition but the injuries didn't appear to be life-threatening.
-The others were stable, he said.
+Mortvedt said one person was in critical condition but the injuries didn't appear to be life-threatening, and the others were stable.

-Hundreds of community members gathered for a candlelight prayer vigil Thursday evening at a park where hours earlier, students had been dropped off to reunite with their families after the shooting.
+Hundreds of people gathered for a candlelight prayer vigil Thursday evening at a park where hours earlier, students had been brought to reunite with their families after the shooting.
 Bundled up against freezing temperatures, they listened to pastors from many faiths and heard a message of hope in both English and Spanish.

 A post on the high school's Facebook page said it would be closed Friday and counseling services would be available for students, faculty and others in the community.

-Gov. Kim Reynolds said: “This senseless tragedy has shaken our entire state to its core."
+“This senseless tragedy has shaken our entire state to its core,” Gov. Kim Reynolds said.

 In Washington, President Joe Biden and U.S. Attorney General Merrick Garland were briefed on the shooting.